JoaoCardoso02/myContacts/README.md

 		cd frontend && npm install
 ```

+It is necessary to create a table in a MySQL database called "myContacts" and create the tables with the SQL commands in the ./backend/src/database/sql folder.

 OK, after that, it is necessary to start the project!
 Run on /backend and /frontend:

 ```